 To date our experience with children on the autism spectrum (to our knowledge) have gone well.
 We have had numerous parents called beforehand anxious about bringing their child in following negative experiences with other dentists.
 Fortunately, to date we have had nothing but success stories.
 As mentioned above however, no two people on the spectrum are alike, so please take this into consideration.

 As dentists experienced in treating patients with ASD, it’s important for us to let parents know that we understand you have your own concerns.
 For example: the event your child is non-compliant or has a behavioural outburst.
-Therefore, we’re incredibly understanding in these situations especially, and Southside Dental Group always treat patients with the utmost respect.
+We’re incredibly understanding in these situations and Southside Dental Group always treat patients with the utmost respect.
 Our main goal is to ensure your child receives optimal dental treatment in a safe and comforting environment.

 For example, listed below are techniques we can employ if advised prior.
 Hopefully we can have a success story like Khylans’ for your child as well.